 It’s meant to look like a meteor that has plopped right down in the center of Porto.
 At least, that’s what Rem Koolhass was going for in his design for the new Casa da Música.
 Inside it’s a wonder of acoustics with tiger stripes, gold walls and rippling glass to make the music sound absolutely WOW.
 Opening in 2005, even 10 years down the line, it’s considered cutting edge.

 Make sure you head here in the afternoon, the quiet, the walks, the art…all make for the perfect after lunch activity.
-Explore not just the Museum of Contemporary Art, designed by Álvaro Siza, but also the fabulously pink Art Deco Serralves Villas set within manicured gardens.
+One of the best Porto Museums, explore not just the Museum of Contemporary Art, designed by Álvaro Siza, but also the fabulously pink Art Deco Serralves Villas set within manicured gardens.
 Spend a few hours just wandering around and then head to town for a White Port & Tonic.

 The Douro River

 A great way to see a city with water is by getting on that water.
-We spent a morning with FeelDouro exploring the banks of the Douro.
+We spent a morning with FeelDouro exploring the banks of the Douro, Port’s lovely river.
 With the sun shining and a nibble of the homemade cake and sip of Clã Moscatel Douro – it was the best part of the day.

 We were picked up by Classico Porto‘s classic cars and driven past Foz, a sweet village right outside the city centre, to get to ocean.
 It’s only a short ten minutes, but it feels as if you are on the tip of the world.
 Opening the window of my Ford, I felt the memories of summers in the Vineyard smack me in the face.
 So different from the Med, the Atlantic is all salty, fishy, and oystery.
 Maybe Vasco da Gama felt the same way as he headed into waters unchartered.